The difference between a buyer journey and a customer journey

 Anyone who has invested the time mapping the end-to-end customer journey for their business will almost certainly have come across one simple revelation: it is not one journey, it’s two journeys.

-In reality it could be many more than two journeys depending on the nature of the business.
+In reality, it could be many over two journeys, depending on the business.
 However, the two journeys that will always need to be separately mapped are the ‘buyer journey’ and the ‘customer journey’.

 The Buyer Journey